tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 Kaavio on luotu [websequencediagrams](https://www.websequencediagrams.com)-palvelussa, seuraavasti: -->

-In chapter [Loading a page containing JavaScript - revised](/osa0/web_sovelluksen_toimintaperiaatteita#javascriptia-sisaltavan-sivun-lataaminen-kertaus) the chain of events caused by opening the page <https://fullstack-exampleapp.herokuapp.com/notes> is depicted as a [sequence diagram](https://github.com/mluukkai/ohjelmistotekniikka-kevat2019/blob/master/web/materiaali.md#sekvenssikaaviot)(NB, the link is in Finnish).
+In chapter [Loading a page containing JavaScript - revised](/osa0/web_sovelluksen_toimintaperiaatteita#javascriptia-sisaltavan-sivun-lataaminen-kertaus) the chain of events caused by opening the page <https://fullstack-exampleapp.herokuapp.com/notes> is depicted as a [sequence diagram](https://github.com/mluukkai/ohjelmistotekniikka-kevat2019/blob/master/web/materiaali.md#sekvenssikaaviot) (NB: the link is in Finnish).

 The diagram was made using [websequencediagrams](https://www.websequencediagrams.com) service as follows: